Natural Gas At 10-Year Low: One Way To Play Further Downside

 - Is there further downside left?
 If so, how can investors profit from it?

 Spreads "offer built-in floor and ceiling levels that define the lowest and highest points at which the trade can settle," Nadex explains.
 In other words, traders know how much they can gain or lose from the outset, thus limiting the risk.

 Related Link: Trade Options?
 Here's How To Get Involved In Bitcoin

 How To Trade Natural Gas With Bull Spreads

-In the following example, the underlying natural gas futures market is trading around 1.9 and a trader decides to consider a daily Bull Spread.
+In the following example, the underlying natural gas futures market is trading around 1.9 and an investor decides to trade a daily Bull Spread.

-This trader believes the price of natural gas will fall in the short-term, so he chooses a Daily Bull Spread that looks something like: Natural Gas 1.000-2.000 (2:30PM).
+This investor believes the price of natural gas will fall in the short-term, so he chooses a Daily Bull Spread that looks something like: Natural Gas 1.000-2.000 (2:30PM).

 He will then monitor the trade and, when his position expires at 2:30 p.m., the difference between Nadex's calculated expiration value and his opening price of 1.9 will determine his profit or loss.